tytydraco/yessleep/out/The_Witchs_Grave__Part_II_The_Cemetery.md

 I watched as the headstone blurred and the drawing transformed.
 It was as though the stars were projecting onto his grave the last picture of Aiden Green ever to grace the earth.

-His body lay on the muddy banks, and his eyes were open and filled with dirt and algae.
+His body lay on the muddy banks, and his eyes were open and full dirt and algae.
 Dark liquid seeped through his puffy lips, his stomach was bloated, and I knew it was full of bugs.

 And then it changed.
 The dead boy turned into a dead girl.
 Her hair was long and curly, and her skin was dark brown.